studiokicobi/wednesday-the-raven/chapters/chapter-18.md

 Hurricane made a little fist and shook it in the air.

 “She would be sorry if she tried.
 If she eats mice then I’m against her.
 I will help you to vanquish this mouse-consuming, bird-napping, all-things-collecting raven.
-For all we know, she may be in cahoots with Dr. Temporal.
+For all we know, she may be in cahoots with Doctor Temporal.
 Or The Tall Phantom.”

 “Who’s the Tall Phantom?”

 “Another of my many adversaries.
 I have several.
-There’s Dr. Temporal, The Tall Phantom, Professor Nightmares, and more.
+There’s Doctor Temporal, The Tall Phantom, Professor Nightmares, and more.
 I’m an explorer of untamed, unmapped wildernesses like this Tower, and I’ve made a lot of enemies along the way.”

 “This isn’t an untamed wilderness,” said the robin.
 “It’s a tower in a park.”